|

 a pair of copperheads every time he has flipped it.
 We were flipping

-nice eastern hog-nosed snake that had been lying there coiled at the base
+a nice eastern hog-nosed snake that had been lying there coiled at the base

 of the copperhead rock.
 I hadn’t seen a live one in a couple of years.